NCAR/VAPOR/docs/sphinx/contributing.rst

 Submitting Your Changes
 _______________________

-After your implementation is complete, push your committs to your forked repository on GitHub.
+After your implementation is complete, push your commits to your forked repository on GitHub.
 Then submit your changes you've made on your forked branch to Vapor's master branch as a GitHub Pull Request.

 Vapor will automatically run a small set of tests to see if its internals are in tact, and check for warnings.
 If these tests pass, Vapor's team will review the Pull Request to make sure that Vapor's `Code Conventions <https://github.com/NCAR/VAPOR/wiki/Vapor-Coding-Convention>`_ were honored, and that the logic and structure of the code is sound.